Tyrn/wei/the-insider-en.typ

 strong  armed state  supporter  if  not  of  an  outright  fascist.
 He hates everything  that  weakens state's  power.
 It's natural for him to hate sects and heresies.
-Ignoring the liberal media's views, the zealots, even the ones that studied at Hevishem - here the  Envoy glanced at Bemish reproachfully - consider Earthmen to be demons.
+Ignoring the liberal media's views, the zealots, even the ones that studied at Hevishem---here the  Envoy glanced at Bemish reproachfully---consider Earthmen to be demons.
 Kissur  doesn't think so.
 The demands of the nationalization of  the  foreign companies clearly  come  from  the zealots.
 However  extravagant Kissur's  views  are,  the  presence of Mr. Bemish here demonstrates  that Kissur  is capable of  a  very  good  attitude towards  a foreign swindler...
-I think that it would be enough  just to stall  it for a while and this coalition will fall apart on its own  - they  just don't have anything in common..."
+I think that it would be enough  just to stall  it for a while and this coalition will fall apart on its own---they  just don't have anything in common..."

      "Can't you  see what  they  have  in  common?!"
 Shavash  cried  out in